mpoegel/mpoegel.github.io/bio/index.md

 My name is Matt Poegel.
 I am a sophomore at Rensselaer Polytechnic Institute in Troy, NY as a dual Mathematics and Computer Science major.
 My current interests are focused on data analysis.
 I enjoy the cross between the mathematics, computer algorithms, and problem solving.
 Having some experience in this area has peaked my interest and driven me to explore as much as I can in my own time, outside of classes.

+My contact information can be found on my [resume](/assets/resume.pdf).

 ### Work Experience

 #### Software Intern